hermanussen/RainbowDataAnalyzer/README.md

   - Improve unit tests (there are already a few accurate ones)
   - Make it less strict, as there still appear to be some false positives
   - Make the severity configurable in Visual Studio
-  - Validate field names and field ID's (without looking at the template)
   - Find a way to track objects and verify template compatibility of field names and field id's